Internship at the Marine Biological Laboratory

 • Room & Board: Accommodations and meals provided by the Marine Biological Laboratory

-• Stipend: Interns will receive a stipend of $3,000 provided by the E.E.
+• Stipend: Interns will receive a stipend provided by the E.E.
 Just Program

 • Final Report: A final report summarizing your experience and scientific findings will be required by the E.E.
 Just Program at the end of your internship.